myreen/tda283_website/pages/project.md

 \medskip

 The extension also includes implementation of a simple form of `foreach`-loop to iterate over arrays.
-If *expr* is an expression of type  $t$`[]`, the following is a new form of statement:
+If `expr` is an expression of type  `t[]`, the following is a new form of statement:

 ```
-for ( t var : expr) stmt
+for (t var : expr) stmt
 ```

-The variable *var* of type $t$ assumes the values *expr*[0], *expr*[1] and so on and the *stmt* is executed for each value.
-The scope of *var* is just *stmt*.
+The variable `var` of type `t` assumes the values `expr[0]`, `expr[1]` and so on and the `stmt` is executed for each value.
+The scope of `var` is just `stmt`.

 This form of loop is very convenient when you want to iterate over an array and access the elements, but it is not useful when you need to assign values to the elements.
 For this, we still have to rely on the `while` loop.
-The traditional `for` loop would be attractive here, but we cannot implement everything.
+The traditional `for`-loop would be attractive here, but we cannot implement everything.

 Test files for this extension are in subdirectory `extensions/arrays1`.

 <a name="arrays2"></a>